Scenic Byways and Country Roads Lead to New Discoveries

 Highway 299 enters Trinity County from the east over Buckhorn Summit, then descends toward the Trinity River at Douglas City.
 It follows Weaver Creek to the historic town of Weaverville, then climbs Oregon Mountain with a vista of the La Grange Mine just past the summit.
 The highway rejoins the river at Junction City, and follows the beautiful Trinity River Gorge past dredger tailings of past-century mining and present-day river dredges.

-Once you cross into Humboldt County and enter Willow Creek you have the option of continuing on Highway 299 to the coast or following the river north along Highway 96.
+Once you cross into Humboldt County and enter Willow Creek you can continue on Highway 299 to the coast or follow the river north along Highway 96.

 Within easy walking distance of the highway you can fish for trophy Salmon and Steelhead, pan for gold, visit a historic ghost town, or camp with the spirits of the 49ers who came here during California’s Gold Rush.

 Rafters and kayakers can enjoy stretches of Class 2 and 3 whitewater on the Pigeon Point Run, or the challenge of Class 5 and 6 whitewater through Burnt Ranch Gorge.